 I did more than just make these two videos; I made a set of tools that can do this again and again for any location visited by Google Street View.
 All of the photos come from Google's Street View Image API.

 Unfortunately the algorithm I am currently using to do the style transfer is extremely slow.
-A single frame can take several minutes or more.
-A 60 second animation will take several days.
+It takes my computer several minutes or more to complete the style transfer for a single image or frame.
+A 60 second animation with a low frame rate of just 6 frames per second can take several days.

 The algorithm itself is also fairly complicated with many parameters and it is anybody's guess how they affect the output.
-To help me learn, I wrote code to help me experiment with the parameter and the style inputs.
+To help me learn I wrote code to help me experiment with the parameters and style inputs.
 For example, I can write code like this:

 from common import logs from common.params import Params from styling import experiments logs.setup() content_filename = 'temp/nyc_test.jpg' # lbfgs max_iterations tests p = Params() p.job_minimizer = 'lbfgs' p.job_ftol = 1e-8 param_options = dict(job_max_iterations=list(range(1000, 3001, 250))) experiments.param_experiments('lbfgs_max_iterations_test', p, param_options, content_filename, ['picasso_seated_nude.jpg'], [1.0])

 That's all the code I need to run the style transfer algorithm multiple times with the max iterations parameter set to values between 1000 and 3000.
 It saves the results in an organized fashion that I can review and learn from later.
 Using this code I can set up an experiment, walk away to do something else, and then return later to examine the results.

 Below you can see the original picture and the styled pictures, in order.
 You can see the style transfer does a lot at first but then slows down.

 In addition, each style transfer execution gives me output like this: